Pesto Cavatappi (Noodles & Company Copycat)

 • Mushrooms: Noodles & Company puts them in, but you can leave them out.

-2. Next, stir in the broth, wine, and cream and bring everything to a boil.
-Turn down the heat and reduce the mixture until the sauce has thickened slightly.
-This should take about two minutes.
+1. Stir in the broth, wine, and cream and bring to a boil; reduce heat to medium and cook until the sauce has thickened slightly, about 2 minutes.

 • Vegetarian: Substitute pasta cooking water for the chicken broth.
 The starches in the pasta water make the recipe even creamier.